 Similarly, in an official German government report titled “The Causes of the German Collapse in 1918” (Lutz, 1934), German General Hermann von Kuhl provides his own report on “The Stab-in-the-Back Question” (pp. 132-175).
 (According to Wikipedia, Kuhl was one of Germany’s most competent officers and the author of numerous critically acclaimed essays on the war.)
 Kuhl (pp. 133-134) cites multiple factors leading up to the German defeat.
 These include the naval blockade, enemy propaganda, a shortage and exhaustion of troops, the entry of America on the side of the Allies, the collapse of Germany’s allies (i.e., Bulgaria, Turkey, and Austria-Hungary), military mistakes, problems in the command structure, and the loss of Romania as a source of fuel and oil.

 And yet Hindenburg was also partly correct in implying that the German army was ready to fight on.
 It had not suffered conclusive defeat on the battlefield; it had not been driven back onto German territory; it still held substantial captured territory.
 Fears that German soldiers might break and flee wholesale seem to have been exaggerated.
 Scholars appear increasingly convinced that, right up until talk of the Armistice sapped morale, troops remained substantially (indeed, remarkably) resilient and committed to fight (Boff, 2014, p.
 874; 2012, pp. 121-122; Zroka, 2014, p.
 14; Bruendel, n.d.).
+This mentality may have been reinforced by propaganda suggesting that the Americans executed their war prisoners, making surrender seem unwise (see Martin, 1918).
 It appears that, while the army was deteriorating badly, the Allies and many German soldiers mistakenly believed it remained in decent fighting condition (Goemans, 2000, p.
 314).
 Hence, following the cessation of hostilities, there were scenes like those described by Maurice (1919, pp. 217-218):

 The reception of the German troops by the German people, their march into the German towns through triumphal arches and beflagged streets with their helmets crowned with laurels, and the insistent statements in Germany that the German armies had not been defeated, that the Armistice had been accepted to save bloodshed, and to put an end to the sufferings of the women and children aroused amazement and disgust in the victors.